-DFF also strives to support a balanced development of management resources for both genders at Danish research institutions and would like to see this taken into consideration in applications to DFF.
-Therefore, DFF recommends that applications demonstrate, to the extent possible, an approach to scientific practice that can act as an incubator for professional diversity and equal opportunities for male and female researchers.
+DFF also wants to support a balanced development of management resources for both genders at Danish research institutions and would like to see this being taken into consideration in applications to DFF.
+Therefore, DFF recommends that applications, as best possible, demonstrate an approach to scientific practice that can act as an incubator for professional diversity and equal opportunities for male and female researchers.
 For applications seeking support for research groups or similar collaborative projects, the applicant should account for his/her considerations for the gender make-up of the research group or collaborative team.
-Such a statement is a requirement, but the actual gender make-up of the group will not factor into the assessment of the application.
+A statement of this is a requirement, but the actual gender make-up of the group will not factor into the assessment of the application.
 The required statement has been introduced to ensure the applicant's focus on contributing to equal opportunities for men and women in research.